Tehaapapa II

 Maerehia of Ra'iatea and Taha'a (1824 – 28 May 1893), was a princess of Raiatea and Tahaa from the Tamatoa dynasty family, a Polynesian royal family.
 She was wife of Ari'imate of Huahine, founder of the Teururai dynasty which reigned on the Tahitian island of Huahine and Maia'o during the 19th century.
 She was Queen of Huahine and Maia'o and later Queen regnant in her own right.
-Comteporary sources seems to call her Teha'apapa I instead, disregarding the ruling queen by the same name at the time Captain Cook visited the island.
+Contemporary sources seems to call her Teha'apapa I instead, disregarding the ruling queen by the same name at the time Captain Cook visited the island.

-Se was installed as Queen of Huahine in 1868 until her death in 1893.
+She was installed as Queen of Huahine in 1868 until her death in 1893.

 Background

 Born in Raiatea, princess Maerehia (Mary) was the only surviving daughter of King Tamatoa of Ra'iatea (1797–1857) and his commoner wife Mahuti of Vaiari.
 Thus, she belongs to the Tamatoa family, the most powerful royal family of the Society Island.
-She was the last member of the Tamatoa dynasty.

-By her father's elder sister, Queen consort Tere-moe-moe of Tahiti, she is the only first cousin to Queen Pomare of Tahiti.
+By her father's other elder sister, Queen consort Tere-moe-moe of Tahiti, she is the first cousin to Queen Pomare of Tahiti.

 Queen consort

-In the beginning of the 1850 year, a civil war deposed her father's other elder sister, Teri'itaria II.
-The main dignitaries chose chief Ari'imate to be king and that's why he assumed the sovereignty on 18 March 1852.
+On December 26, 1851, the chiefs, the nobility and the people of Huahine dethroned her father's elder sister, Teri'itaria II who ruled in defiance of the laws and continued year after year to pursue the path of tyranny until let the patience of the people run out.
+The main dignitaries chose chief Ari'imate also called Teururai to be king of Huahine and Maia'ao on January 5, 1852.
+Princess Maerehia became queen consort.

-He was installed as king of Huahine in 1852.
-His crowning took place on March 18, 1852.

-Princess Maerehia became Queen consort to her husband.
+Multiple unrest followed the election of Teururai until March 18, 1854, when the rebels supporting the fallen queen submitted to his government.
+Teriitaria II and her adopted son Teratane Teriitaria Pomare were banished to Tahiti on the 26 March 1854.